I live with trigeminal neuralgia which causes pain in my face and head. This is an extremely painful and debilitating condition.

 The condition normally affects just one side of the face but can happen on both.
 Either one, two or all three branches can be affected.

-Some people have constant pain (atypical trigeminal neuralgia) which can ache, burn, throb and stab.
-There is normally no remission periods with this type of pain.
+Atypical (Type 2) trigeminal neuralgia can be constant.
+The pain can ache, burn, throb and stab.
+There is normally no remission period with this type of pain.

 Many people have both types.